ai-systems/Probe-Ably/docsrc/index.rst

 This architectural design allows the user to:

 - Configure and run probing experiments on different representations and auxiliary tasks in parallel;
+- Automatically generate control tasks for the probing, allowing the computation of inter-model metrics such as Selectivity;
 - Extend the suite of probes with new models without the need to change the core probing pipeline;
 - Customize, implement and adopt novel evaluation metrics for the experiments.